-We now provide a generalization of Theorem 3 to a larger class of local domains with the help of an additional axiom.
+We now provide a generalization of Theorem 3 to a larger class of local domains with the help of an additional condition.

-DEFINITION 15 An scf f is tops-only if for every pair of profiles $\mathbf{P}$ and $\mathbf{P}'$ in its domain with $P_i(1) = P'i(1)$ for all $i \in N$ , we have $f(\mathbf{P}) = f(\mathbf{P}')$ .
+DEFINITION 15 An scf f is tops-only if for every pair of profiles P and P' in its domain with $P_i(1) = P'i(1)$ for all $i \in N$ , we have $f(\mathbf{P}) = f(\mathbf{P}')$ .

 Tops-only property requires that the scf is only sensitive to the top ranked alternatives of each agent.
 This is a well-studied axiom is social choice theory.
 In many domains, DSIC and unanimity implies the tops-only property (Weymark, 2008; Saporiti, 2009; Chatterji and Sen, 2011).
-One of the motivations for using voting mechanisms which satisfy this axiom is computational.
-Imagine a setting where agents are voting to choose a partition of a set of objects - for instance, geographical districts are partitioned into electoral districts, a society is partitioned into groups of individuals (Fishburn and Rubinstein, 1986; Chambers and Miller, 2011).
-The number of possible partitions of a finite set of objects is exponential in the number of objects.
-In such a case, an scf satisfying the tops-only axiom is an attractive option.
-Topsonlyness and unanimity allows us to weaken positive responsiveness in Theorem 2.
+One of the motivations for using voting mechanisms which satisfy this axiom is computational - in models with a large number of alternatives, such scfs can only use information of the top alternatives of the agents.
+Tops-onlyness and unanimity allow us to weaken positive responsiveness in Theorem 2.

-THEOREM 4 Suppose $f : \mathcal{C}^n \to A$ is a tops-only and unanimous scf, where $\mathcal{C}$ is any connected domain without restoration.
+THEOREM 4 Suppose $f: \mathcal{C}^n \to A$ is a tops-only and unanimous scf, where $\mathcal{C}$ is any connected domain without restoration.
 Then, the following statements are equivalent.